wix-incubator/wix-developers-example-apps/product-of-the-day/README.md

-# Product of the day app workshop
+# Wix App Market - Product of the day app workshop

-You will build a new `Wix app` project in this step-by-step guide.
-During the course of this guide, you will learn about Wix APIs infrastructure, Components, webhooks, and other recommended practices.
+You'll build a new `Wix app` with the help of this step-by-step guide.
+In the next hour you'll learn about Wix APIs, components, webhooks, and other best practice.

 ## Prerequisites